AhmedSabik/Mile-Stone-Project-Trial-2/README.md

 The Design: 5 separate pages with similar two tone colours: black and red, with a main menu situated on the right hand side and social media and contact list situated at the bottom of each page.

 The Main menu: utilised CSS3 powered Grow hover effect, with modification to fit layout original design.
-The menu does not collapse is smaller screen size for an easier and more friendly user experience.
+The menu does not collapse is smaller screen sizes for an easier and a friendlier user experience.

 The non-collapsible menu is located in a central location in smaller screen sizes and does not negatively impact the design.